apache/shenyu-website/community/16-shenyu-nginx-release-guide.md

 ```
 Hi,

-Apache ShenYu Team is glad to announce the new release of Apache ShenYu
+Apache ShenYu Team is glad to announce the new release of Apache ShenYu Nginx ${PUBLISH.VERSION}.
- nginx ${PUBLISH.VERSION}.

 Apache ShenYu is an asynchronous, high-performance, cross-language, responsive API gateway.
 Support various languages (http protocol), support Dubbo, Spring-Cloud, Grpc, Motan, Sofa, Tars and other protocols.